davidjsanders/dsandersAzure.github.io/_posts/2017-11-06-Why-Kubernetes.markdown

       --num-nodes 3
 gcloud container clusters get-credentials clustername --zone=us-east-4a
 ```
 Thats it.
 All of my ``kubectl`` commands work exactly the same against GKE as AKS.
+Nothing changes in the app - the configuration map, pods, services, and external IPs are created in Kubernetes without any other vendor specific commands.

-Okay, so I'm careful with cash and I don't really like to spin up cloud architecture when my 16GB RAM linux laptop is available, so what about locally running my K8S app?
+Those who know me, know I'm careful with cash and I don't really like to spin up cloud architectures for continuous usage (a.k.a. charges) when my linux laptop is readily available at my side, so what about locally running my K8S app?
 ```
 minikube start --memory 4096 --cpus 2
 kubectl config use-context minikube